backstage/community-plugins/workspaces/tech-radar/plugins/tech-radar/README.md

 ### How do I load in my own data?

-There are three ways to load in data to the `Tech Radar` plugin; (A) implementing a custom version of the the `TechRadarApi` interface, (B) providing an API via the [backstage proxy](https://backstage.io/docs/tutorials/using-backstage-proxy-within-plugin/) that serves a JSON representation of the data, or (C) providing the raw data in yaml format in the config.
-The options are prioritized in order; if all three were implemented, option A (the custom interface) would be used, and if only options B and C were implemented, option B would be used.
+There are two ways to load in data to the `Tech Radar` plugin; (A) implementing a custom version of the the `TechRadarApi` interface, or (B) providing an API via the [backstage proxy](https://backstage.io/docs/tutorials/using-backstage-proxy-within-plugin/) that serves a JSON representation of the data.
+The options are prioritized in order; if all both are implemented, option A (the custom interface) would be used.

 #### Option A: Implementing the TechRadarApi